 Studying the Solar System Is Fun

 The solar system is vast and much of it is still to be discovered.
-Understanding how the planets interact with each other and the sun is a first step to understanding the vastness of the universe.
+Understanding facts about the solar system for kids, including how the planets interact with each other and the sun, is a first step to understanding the vastness of the universe.
 What lies beyond the Milky Way Galaxy is yet to be discovered.